MussaMilanzi/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 3.
 The long format display current directory contents in a long format Task 4.
 "Hidden files " display current directory contents, including hidden files Task 5.
 "I love numbers" display current directory contents, with user and group IDs displayed numerically and hidden files Task 6.
 "Welcome" the script creates a directory
+Task 7.
+"Betty in my first directory" move betty from tmp directory to recently created directory, i cannot name the way it is coz vi doesnot all ampsand